|

 McGill Bird Observatory (QC), May 2005

-Second-year Gray Catbirds can be recognized by moult limits on the wing.
+Second-year Gray Catbirds can be most easily aged by molt limits on the wing.
 Typically the primary coverts, primaries, and secondaries form a block of brownish-gray retained juvenile feathers, contrasting with some to all replaced gray tertials and greater coverts.
-The three photos below illustrate some of the variability in the extent of the preformative moult, with respect to replacing greater coverts and tertials.
+The photos below illustrate some of the variability in the extent of the preformative moult, with respect to replacing greater coverts and tertials.

 Photo by Peter Pyle, MerryLea (IN), May 2007